-- A. Maintain contact between all program officials for the proper implementation of program goals and objectives. - B. Improve communication lines between program officials and students with respect tomeeting the goals and objectives of the program mission. - C. Formulate program policy, create ideas for program improvement and curricular changes.
+- A. Maintain contact between all program officials and clinical partners for the proper implementation of program goals and objectives. - B. Improve communication lines between program officials and students with respect to meeting the goals and objectives of the program mission.

+C. Formulate program policy, create ideas for program improvement and curricular changes.

-The Committee invites student representatives to participate in advisory committee functions.
-It is hoped that such representation will foster good relations with students in the program and provide an avenue of expression and communication for the hearing out of specific problems or concerns of the Radiography student body.
+The Committee invites a student representative to participate in advisory committee functions.
+It is hoped that such representation will foster good relations with students in the program and provide an avenue of expression and communication for the consideration of specific problems or concerns of the Radiography student body.

-One representative from the entering freshman class and one member from the sophomore class will be elected by class vote and encouraged to participate at scheduled advisory committee meetings.

-Representatives who meet on days during clinical education will not have to make up the one or two hours of clinical education lost due to attending the meeting.

-Student representatives are encouraged to bring to the advisory committee those concerns or interests of the peers in their class in order to achieve a constructive solution to the problems or issues.
+One representative from the RDTK cohort will be elected by class vote and encouraged to participate at scheduled advisory committee meetings.
+Therefore, the student advisory representative will be the Student Radiography Association President.
+If the Advisory Board meets on days during clinical education, the SRA President will not have to make up the one or two hours of clinical education lost due to attending the meeting.
+The student representative is encouraged to bring to the advisory committee those concerns or interests of the peers in their class in order to achieve a constructive solution to the problems or issues.
 Maximum participation of student representatives is encouraged at committee meetings.

-The freshman and sophomore student representative is asked to participate in a monthly meeting with the director, the clinical coordinator and the clinical instructor.
+The student representative is also asked to participate in a monthly meeting with the director and RDTK faculty.